 Fast forward a few months and not only was I living in Andalucia but Cadiz was practically on my doorstep.
 No excuse not to go!(more…)

-Ronda is one of Andalucia’s famous Pueblos Blancos (white towns) and is perched above El Tajo Gorge in the Serrania de Ronda with spectacular views across the mountains down to the Costa del Sol.(more…)
+Ronda is probably the most famous of Andalucia’s ‘pueblos blancos’ (white towns) and is perched above El Tajo Gorge in the Serrania de Ronda with spectacular views across the mountains and valleys.(more…)